vallyian/media-share/README.md

 **Security warning**: Only expose shared volumes that don't contain sensitive data !!!
 **Security warning**: Only expose this outside `127.0.0.1` if you understand the risks !!!
 **Info** generate self-signed certs with `openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -out cert.pem -keyout key.pem`
+**Info** running containers without certs will have an "unhealthy" status

 * local folders